StavaxIO/stavax-account-sdk/README.md

 ## Prerequisites

-You need to create Stavax Account project to use this SDK.
+**Important:** You need to create Stavax Account project to use this SDK.

 ## Usage